 There are many methods to freezing and defrosting soup.
-We like to let the soup cool, then transfer it to a freezer bag and freeze it on its side so it's as flat as possible.
+We let the soup cool, then transfer it to a freezer bag and freeze on its side so it's as flat as possible.
 We find it defrosts faster and stays nice and organized in the freezer.
 But again, do what works best for you.

 To reheat frozen soup, let it defrost (either in the fridge overnight or in a cold water bath).
 Transfer soup to a pot and reheat on the stove.

 - 4 tablespoons extra virgin olive oil, divided